We receive hundreds of questions daily, here are just some of those answered in a concrete and totally direct way.

 Why haven’t I heard about this before?

 Hyaluron Pen is a new category as a procedure.
-Although being really simple, the device is actually incredibly powerful.
+Although being really simple, the device is actually incredibly multifunctional.
 Why?
-Because you can do a great deal with this little tool - it combines approaches that have so far being used in mesotherapy and fillers, plus it is totally safe.
+Because you can do a great deal with this little tool - it combines approaches that have so far being used in other fields.

 When was it first introduced?

 As one should know the technology was nothing new in the device itself.
-It has been used for inserting insulin for years.
-However, now from the spring of 2018 it is used to fill in wrinkles and also inject hyaluronic acid mixture into lips.
+The basic principle has been used for inserting insulin for years.
+However, now it is used to fill in wrinkles and also inject hyaluronic acid mixture into lips.
 It started steady growth in smaller in beauty aesthetic groups from then on.
 After larger introductions in the early autumn of 2018, it became widely more popular.
 The blow-out point was early winter 2018.
-Everyoung was one of the first developers of Hyaluron Pen, in the end of 2018 many starter follow, the ones that missed their chance to be early innovators often tried to fight it at first, however, are forced to introduce their version in 2019.
-That is inevitable.

 Oh, wait a minute, is it even legal to use this device?

 One of the best things when it comes to Hyaluron Pen is simplicity.
 It is a simple procedure that allows inserting hyaluronic acid into the skin in a very safe manner.
 When it comes to legal aspects, you of course have to find out your local legislation, however we can say that thousands of people are using int all over the world.
-In a way, it is a simple moisturizer of the upper layer of dermis that can well be used to enhance the shape and thickness of lips.
+Obviously everyone herself must clarify the rules and regulations in her specific perspective location of providing the service.
+As stated all over this site, we take no responsibility regarding how you use this information, we urge you to contact local fiscal health officers regarding that treatment.

 What is the difference between the Hyaluron Pen and filler injections?